 You do not need to re-pair the device or re-enter Wi-Fi credentials

-💾 What About Data?
+💾 What About My Data?

 Droplet has built-in buffering to store data during outages: